Browser Platform

 • No storage buffers

-• Some shader features restricted
+• Some shader features are restricted

 Cross-Origin Isolation